chohner/ra_calendar_export/README.md

 ```

 ## Todo
-- Add more locations to the timezone lookup
+- Add timezones for all countries
 - Add nicer CLI